SteamBots/CascadeEffect/readme.md

 Thavma 7753's Code for the 2014-2015 FTC Season

 ##Licensing##
 This is licensed under the Apache License, I guess.
-Share it around, don't take it as your own.
+Share it around, don't call it your own.

 Here's the text if you really want it: